cscannell-inacloud/Microsoft-Teams-Docs/teams/samples.md

 * `MICROSOFT_APP_ID` - set to your registered Bot Framework bot id (or blank for the Emulator configuration)
 * `MICROSOFT_APP_PASSWORD` - set to your registered Bot Framework bot id (or blank for the Emulator configuration)
 * `TEAMS_APP_ID` - set to your registered Bot Framework bot id, or different as needed
 * `BASE_URI` - base URL for your local hosted instance, for use by for example Tab sample projects.
-This will most likely be set to your tunnel URL from Ngrok or other tunneling software.
+This will most likely be set to your tunnel URL from Ngrok or other tunneling software for local debugging, or your production endpoint if cloud-hosted.

 For .NET/C# projects, we leverage the "web.config" file to host environment variables for our project, which you should modify to run as needed for your testing.
 Similar to above, we use the following environment variables, used as above:
 * `MicrosoftAppId`